LyleDavis/idontlikeads.com/content/_index.md

   - spam
 ---

-# 👋
+# 🙏

 Please stop it.
-It's driving me insane.
+The constant popups, auto-played video, and massive advertising spaces between paragraphs in articles are slowly eating away at the last remnants of my sanity.